kevinzhou497/kevinzhou497.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I am an MSc Advanced Computing student at Imperial College London.
-Previously, I studied Computer Science and Mathematics at Cornell University where I was fortunate to be able to work with Professors Wen Sun, Nathan Kallus, and Francesca Parise.
+I'm currently working with Professor Francesca Toni to research confidence and uncertainty in large language models along with potential calibration methods and applications to explainable AI.

-I've also worked as a Trading Analyst at Maven Securities, and interned at Citi and Amazon (Amazon Web Services).
+Previously, I studied Computer Science and Mathematics at Cornell University where I was fortunate to be able to work with Professors Wen Sun and Nathan Kallus on distributional reinforcement learning, and Francesca Parise on machine learning in networks.
+I've also worked as a Trading Analyst at Maven Securities, and interned at Citi as a Quantitative Analysis Summer Analyst and Amazon as a Software Development Engineer intern.